msqr1/importizer/README.md

 - [Follow along](Examples/README.md#follow-along-folders)

 ### Step 1: Preparation
-1. **(Optional) Relocate sources and headers:**: Move your source and header files to a different folder.
-This new folder becomes your input directory, while the original folder remains your output directory.
-This setup allows you to re-run importizer repeatedly and test builds without affecting other files (like `CMakeLists.txt`).
-2. **Handle non-local macros, transitive includes, and forward declarations** because they don't work well with modules (see [Modules' side effects](#modules-side-effects)).
+1. **Handle non-local macros, transitive includes, and forward declarations** because they don't work well with modules (see [Modules' side effects](#modules-side-effects)).
-3. **Acquire the correct options**: Populate the importizer.toml file (or use the -c flag) with the correct settings for your project.
+2. **Acquire the correct options**: Populate the importizer.toml file (or use the -c flag) with the correct settings for your project.
 Using a TOML configuration file is recommended, although command-line arguments can be used for quick tests

 ### Step 2: Run the Program
 - When you run importizer, the command-line output will list file paths (relative to outDir) that need manual export modifications.
 You can redirect this output to a text file for easier review.